HiAS7/The-Sauce-Book-Online/_classes/Ranger.md

 At 11th level, you gain the ability to thwart someone else’s magic.
 When you see a creature casting a spell or teleporting within 60 feet of you, you can use your reaction to try to magically foil it.
-The creature must succeed on a Wisdom saving throw against your spell save DC, or its spell or teleport fails and is wasted.\
+The creature must succeed on a Wisdom saving throw against your spell save DC, or its spell or teleport fails and is wasted.<br/>
 Once you use this feature, you can’t use it again until you finish a short or long rest.
 ##### SLAYER’S COUNTER